This SA couple cashed in all their financial savings to start the Uber of cleansing offerings – 5 years later they’re raking in sales of R100 million

 “[We] even went from cleansing houses ourselves to having eleven 000 home workers at the platform.”

 In common, Sweep South fees R38 an hour on the platform without hidden charges.
 The cleaners get between sixty-five % (R24.70) and eighty-five % (R32.30) of that amount.
-The countrywide minimal salary is R15 in keeping with an hour.
+The countrywide minimum salary is R15 in keeping with an hour.

 Cleaners can earn up to R8,000 a month plus suggestions, beating the standard earnings of home people, Pandor stated.